 Generally, no. The only way to make spider veins go away is with treatments like sclerotherapy.
 However, exercise can help your legs feel better when you have vein problems as it reduces the amount of blood pooling in the legs.

 What causes spider veins on legs?

 Most people with spider veins also have what is known as venous insufficiency in the veins under the skin.
 Some patients are more prone to spider veins from a genetic perspective as they tend to run in families.

 About Inovia Vein Specialty Centers

 At Inovia Vein Specialty Centers we are Oregon’s leading vein doctors who specialize in caring for patients with venous disorders such as varicose veins, deep venous thrombosis, and venous stasis ulcers.
-Founded in 2006, we have specialty vein clinci in Tigard, Oregon at Bridgeport Village, and Northwest Portland, Oregon.
-With these clinics we can serve patients in Oregon patients from Tigard, Lake Oswego, West Linn, Hillsboro, Beaverton, Sherwood, Tualatin, Wilsonville, Clackamas, Happy Valley, Sunnyside, and Milwaukie as well as in Vancouver, Washington.
-In addition our original clinic in Bend, Oregon, at the Center next to St. Charles Medical Center serves Oregon patients from Bend, Redmond, Prineville, Madras, La Pine, Baker City, Burns, and John Day and beyond.
+Founded in 2006, we have specialty vein clinics in Northwest Portland, Oregon, Tigard, Oregon at Bridgeport Village, Happy Valley, Oregon and Bend, Oregon, at the Center.